Reflections on the Origins of Religious Thought

 Community and Social Stability

 Many social factors can affect the health of an individual, and institutions beyond an organized religion or church can play a comparable role in providing a sense of community.
 Several studies have found that people who hold multiple social roles tend to exhibit better physical or mental health, although these effects are not necessarily consistent across different socio-economic or ethnic groups, and can vary by gender as well.
-Also, the nature of the various roles is an important determinant of any health benefit (see for example: House, Landis & Umberson, 1988).
-Certain types of employment have a strong influence on health, as does marriage (although to a lesser degree).
+The nature of the various roles is an important determinant of any health benefit (see for example: House, et al., 1988).
+Certain types of employment also have a strong influence on health, as does marriage (although to a lesser degree).
 Parenthood is not an independent measure of health status and must be considered along with factors such as marriage status or financial security.
-The pattern seems to be, the more connected we are, the more comfortable we are in our social roles, and the more we feel financially secure, the less stressed we are.
-And reduced stress is an important contributor to good health.
+The pattern seems to be, the more connected we are, the more comfortable we are in our social roles; and the more we feel financially secure, the less stressed we are.
+Certainly the medical profession knows that reduced stress is an important contributor to good health.

 Putting it all Together

-Religions evolve and take on the character of the cultures which adopt them.
+Religions are never static; they evolve and take on the character of the cultures which adopt them.
+Joseph Campbell (1988) also points out the recurrence of mythic elements and themes across time and across cultures.
+Judaism and early Christianity drew mythic elements and themes from other, older Mediterranean and Near East traditions.
+The creation myth in Genesis 1 draws from the Sumerian Enuma Elish.
+The tale of Moses in the Old Testament parallels the legends surrounding King Sargon of Akkad.
+Virgin birth, immaculate conception, death and resurrection are found both in the story of Jesus and in some of the first millennium B.C.E. stories associated with the Persian God Mithras.
+Figurative consumption of the flesh and blood of the deity is an outgrowth of the idea that eating specific animals or their organs will confer special powers and abilities.
+Throughout most of human history there were as many different gods as there were cultures to conceive of them.
 The idea of a singular god is a relative newcomer on the human scene.
 One of the earliest conceptions was the abortive venture into monotheism by the ancient Egyptians under New Kingdom Pharoah Akhenaton, a.k.a.
 Amenhotep IV (1352 - 1336 B.C.E.).
-Even the early Hebrews acknowledged polytheism - the legends restated in the books of Genesis and Exodus talk of “elohim” (gods in the plural sense), and of having “no other god before me.”
+The early Hebrews acknowledged polytheism - the legends restated in the books of Genesis and Exodus talk of “elohim” (gods in the plural sense), and of having “no other god before me.”
 A truly monotheistic concept does not appear in Biblical texts until the 6th Century B.C.E. with the Book of Second Isaiah.
 Islam incorporated into the rituals of the Haj the icons and practices from earlier pagan beliefs found in the Arabian Peninsula.
 Hinduism repeatedly has absorbed other belief systems into its practices.
+Monks sent out to bring Christianity to the forest peoples of northern Europe were encouraged to reconsecrate pagan holy places and temples as Christian churches, and to adopt local deities as Christian Saints (e.g., Ireland's Saint Brigit was once a Celtic goddess).
 Many African Christians have created a blend Christian doctrine and traditional ancestor worship along with other aspects of ancient animist belief systems.
 The basic concepts of Buddhism have been modified with the trappings of earlier belief systems in Tibet and elsewhere.
 Scriptural texts written to address social conditions at a specific point in history may have little relevance to a later era.

-Nearly all humans have the capacity to achieve transcendental states, and indeed, many cultures from First Peoples to Hindus to Buddhists actively seek the experience.
-Other religions discourage their members from practicing mysticism and direct contact with the divine.
-These tend to be authoritarian faiths such as fundamentalist Christianity, Judaism, Islam or Hinduism.
+Nearly all humans have the capacity to achieve transcendental states, and indeed, people in many cultures, from First Peoples to Hindus to Buddhists actively seek the experience.
+Other religions discourage their members from practicing mysticism and direct contact with the divine outside of a controlled group experience.
+These tend to be the authoritarian traditions found in Christianity, Judaism, or Islam.
 For these faith traditions the ideas of personal revelation - of competing interpretations of scriptural texts - of multiple possible “truths” - cannot be tolerated.
 To do so would risk schism and questioning of doctrine.
 Certainly it would weaken centralized authority and the promises it has made to its adherents.
 As Elaine Pagels (2003) notes eloquently when commenting on the multiple and competing sects of early Christianity:

 Rationalists in the 17th and 18th Centuries rejected the concept of a personal god and embraced the previously heretical notion that the goal of human life should be happiness.
 By the end of the 19th Century, thought-leaders such as Nietzsche and Freud predicted that traditional religion would disappear as the world of science unraveled the mysteries of the universe.
 Clearly that has not happened.
 In 21st Century America 90% of the population professes some form of religious belief.
 What is the staying power of religion in the human experience?
-Why is it still such a dominant force in the lives of 21st Century people?
-The simple answer is that the attributes of religion are as important in peoples’ lives today as they were to our ancestors.
+Why is it still such a dominant force in the lives of people?
+The simple answer is that the multiple, interconnected functions of religion are as important in peoples’ lives today as they were to our ancestors.
 Religion is, at its heart, a response to fear - fear of the unknown, fear of death, fear of strangers, fear of uncertainty, fear of loneliness.
 We are bombarded by electronic images from all around the world and across the street which, if viewed uncritically, can convince us that humanity is headed into chaos.
-The larger world is a terrifying place to many with its complexity.
-We want simple answers, we want the comfort of community and a set of rules that do not require our interpretation..
-For many, we want to believe that “someone” is in control, someone who is there when we call, and who is watching out for me.
+The larger world with its complexity is a terrifying place to many.

 Religion is beneficial when it: